 Arrival and Check In

-The hotel’s check-in policy is a totally different concept than I’m used.
-Instead of doing the regular check in, the receptionist takes you to your room.
+The hotel’s check-in policy is a totally different concept than I’m used to.
+Instead of doing the regular check-in, the receptionist takes you to your room.
 On the way, you get a full tour of the hotel as well.
 And a quick explanation of how it all started.

 The Epicurean is owned by Mainsail Lodging and the family that owns Bern’s Steakhouse, one of the best steak houses and restaurants in the United States.
 Bern’s is known for many innovative concepts, however, they are best known for having the LARGEST wine collection in the entire world.

-Bern’s love for collecting and enjoying fine wines and alcohols is part of the very grain of this hotel’s theme.
-Thus the name Epicurean:
+Bern’s love for collecting and enjoying fine wines and alcohol is part of the very grain of this hotel’s theme.
+Thus, the name Epicurean: